shinybrar/skaha/docs/index.md

     ### **🗄️ Backend Upgrades**

     - 📡 Skaha now uses the `httpx` library for making HTTP requests instead of `requests`.
 This adds asynchronous support and also to circumvent the `requests` dependence on `urllib3` which was causing SSL issues on MacOS.
 See [this issue](https://github.com/urllib3/urllib3/issues/3020) for more details.
-    - 🔑 Skaha now supports tokens for authentication.
-As a result, the constraints for providing a valid certificate filepath have been relaxed and are only enforced when the certificate is used for authentication.
+    - 🔑 Skaha now supports multiple authentication methods including X.509 certificates, OIDC tokens, and bearer tokens with automatic SSL context management.
-    - 🏎️💨 Added `loglevel` and `concurrency` support to manage the new explosion in functionality!s
+    - 🏎️💨 Added `loglevel` and `concurrency` support to manage the new explosion in functionality!
+    - 🔍 Comprehensive debug logging for authentication flow and client creation troubleshooting.

     ### **🧾 Logs to `stdout`**